haesoochung/LAN-HDR/README.md

 # LAN-HDR
-Pytorch implementation of our paper: LAN-HDR: Luminance-based Alignment Network for High Dynamic Range Video Reconstruction
+This repository is an official implementation of the paper: LAN-HDR: Luminance-based Alignment Network for High Dynamic Range Video Reconstruction.

 ## Environments
 - Ubuntu 18.04